nicoledeprey/MachineTranslation_hw5/README.md

-# Recurrent Neural Network with Attention mechanism
+# Recurrent Neural Network with Attention Mechanism and Batch Training and Beam Search
 # Overview
 This code implements a Long Short-Term Memory RNN encoder and decoder with attention.
 It does not make use of the pytorch nn.LSTM function and instead implements the formulas.
 In addition to the implementation, it contains a write up of the visualization for the attention mechanism and discusses selected plots.